inkdropapp/docs-old/src/pages/manual/quick-start-guide.md

 ## Installing Inkdrop on Windows

-Inkdrop is both available with a Windows installer and zip archive.
-The installer is recommended because it can provide auto-update features that automatically update the Inkdrop app to the latest version.
+Inkdrop is available as a Windows installer or a zip archive.
+The installer is the recommended option because it can provide an auto-update feature that automatically updates the Inkdrop app to the latest version.

 ## Installing Inkdrop on Linux